-It’s true that you need more than just your John Hancock to score a marriage license around these parts, but as long as you’re in the know, the process is fairly simple.
+It’s true that you need more than just your John Hancock to score a Rhode Island marriage license, but as long as you’re in the know, the process is fairly simple.

 When to apply: